 Quicklist: Tips on How to Paint the Basement Ceiling

-• No rules say the basement ceiling needs to be the same color as the basement walls.
+• No rules say the ceiling needs to be the same color as the walls.

 • Ceilings and walls having the same color create a cozier ambiance and a more polished look.

 • Choose a darker color if you want a more intimate ambiance.
-Dark shades like black or brown can help conceal any imperfections on the ceiling, such as exposed pipes or uneven surfaces.
+Dark shades like black or brown can help conceal any imperfections on the ceilings, such as exposed pipes or uneven surfaces.

 • Dark colors on white walls create drama.

-• Bright and light colors make the drab basement room appear bigger than its size.
+• Bright and light colors make the drab low-light room appear bigger than its size.

-• If you want to turn your basement into a kid’s playroom, yellow might be a good choice.
+• If you want to turn your lower room into a kid’s playroom, yellow might be a good choice.

 • Gray paint can be soothing and relaxing.

-• When painting basement ceilings, consider applying multiple coats for a more professional finish and desired shade.
+• When painting ceilings, consider applying multiple coats for a more professional finish and desired shade.

 Color Ideas for Painting Basement Ceilings